Born: 4 Miles, NT

 COMMUNITY: Yuendumu, NT

-Alma Nungarrayi Granites (also known as Alma Nungarai Granites) was born 30th May 1955.
-She is a Warlpiri woman and lives at Yuendumu, roughly 300km North-West of Alice Springs on the fringes of the Tanami Desert.
+Alma Nungarrayi Granites (also known as Alma Nungarai Granites) was born 30th May 1955 and passed away in 2017.
+She was a Warlpiri woman and lives at Yuendumu, roughly 300km North-West of Alice Springs on the fringes of the Tanami Desert.
 Alma's father is Paddy Japaljarri Sims and her mother is Bessie Nakamarra Sims.

 As a child, Alma and her family lived at 4 Miles.
 Alma and her sisters travelled daily by foot to attend the local school at Yuendumu, where she learnt to read and write in English and Warlpiri.
 In the 1970s Alma's family moved to Yuendumu.
 It was at school where Alma met Robin Japanangka Granites and they married as soon as they left school.
 Alma has 3 daughters and many grandchildren.